 You shall not fast as you are doing this day,

-to make your voice to be heard on high.
+to cause your voice to be heard on high.

 5 Is this the kind of fast that I would choose: